Vermont Reach Up

 - Have countable income within certain limits shown below.

-The following table contains the combined basic need standards used to determine eligibility for Reach Up.
+The following chart shows the combined basic need standards used to determine eligibility for Reach Up.

 In Vermont, a family is considered “needy” when their countable income is less than $1,236 a month for a family of three.